lcwheeler/jekyll-now/about.md

 ---
 ### Summary

-My name is Lucas Wheeler; but socially I go by Luke.
-I'm currently a PhD candidate in biochemistry at the University of Oregon; studying how the physicochemical properties of proteins shape their evolution.
+I am currently a PhD candidate in biochemistry at the University of Oregon; studying how the physicochemical properties of proteins shape their evolution.
 My scientific interests are broad, ranging from biophysics to evolutionary biology.
 I also have a life-long love of herpetology, which I have pursued